teemezzy/coffee-connoisseur/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+To run development, click on [http://localhost:3000](http://localhost:3000) to redirect to your browser to see the result.
+Recommended browser is Google Chrome.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.